Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/overview.md

 missiles.
 The radar set provides crucial target data for missile launches and gun operations, enhancing accuracy and effectiveness in air-to-air engagements.

-## The digital Co-Pilot: Automated Release Control System and Weapons Release Computer Set
+## Automated Release Control System and Weapons Release Computer Set

 The AN/AJB-7 ARBCS (Automated Release Control System) serves as the automated release control system for time or pitch-relative bombing.
 It interfaces with Multiple Weapon Controls, Pedestal Panel